Orbital Period Calculator

 How to calculate the orbital period of a binary star system

-- Semi-major axis: The semi-major axis of the elliptical orbit with one star in the focus.
-We'll call it
+- Semi-major axis: The semi-major axis of the elliptical orbit with one star at the focus.
+We'll call it ; and

 The orbital period equation ruling this system is the following:

 where once again is the universal gravitation constant.

 This equation is not limited to systems that fully comply with the binary star definition; it can be extended to any binary system.
 One such example is the Pluto-Charon system; none of these bodies are stars (not even planets) and hence do not fulfill the binary star definition.
 Yet they are a binary system for which we can compute the orbital period using our orbital period calculator.